 English as a Second Language / English Literacy Development (ESL/ELD), Actualisation linguistique en français (ALF) and Programme d'appui aux nouveaux arrivants (PANA) credit courses are exempt from the 34-credit threshold.
 In addition, these credits will continue to be counted as regular credits as opposed to high credits even if they are taken after the pupil has passed the 34-credit threshold.

-The 55-hour upgrading classes or courses taken since the summer of 2020 (2019-20 school year), are also exempt from the 34-credit threshold.
+The 55-hour upgrading classes or courses are also exempt from the 34-credit threshold.

 Summer School Component